huzaifah-cyber/Azure-SOC-Honeypot-with-Attack-Map/README.md

 ## Project Overview

 This project demonstrates the deployment of a cloud-based Security Operations Center (SOC) in Microsoft Azure.
-A Windows 11 virtual machine was intentionally exposed as a honeypot to collect real-world attack data, which was forwarded to Microsoft Sentinel for centralized monitoring and analysis.
+A Windows 11 virtual machine was intentionally exposed as a honeypot to collect **real-world attack data**, which was forwarded to Microsoft Sentinel for centralized monitoring and analysis.

 Using Kusto Query Language (KQL), failed authentication attempts were investigated, enriched with geographic intelligence through a GeoIP watchlist, and visualized on an interactive attack map.
 After analyzing the collected telemetry, the environment was secured using Azure security best practices, including Network Security Group (NSG) hardening, Windows Defender Firewall, Azure Role-Based Access Control (RBAC), and Microsoft Defender for Cloud.